Peter Jennings: Early life and education

+Career

+Beginnings in Canada

 Although Jennings dreamed of following in his father's footsteps in broadcasting, his first job was as a bank teller for the Royal Bank of Canada.
 He had hoped that the company would assign him to its Havana branch; instead, it located him to the small town of Prescott, Ontario, before transferring him to its nearby Brockville branch.
 During this time, he explored acting by appearing in several amateur musical productions with the Orpheus Musical Theatre Society, including Damn Yankees and South Pacific.

-It was in Brockville that the 21-year-old Jennings started his rise in broadcasting.
+While in Brockville, then 21-year-old Jennings started his rise in broadcasting.
 In 1959, CFJR, a local radio station, hired him as a member of its news department; many of his stories were picked up by the CBC.
 By 1961, Jennings had joined the staff of CJOH-TV, then a new television station in Ottawa.
 When the station launched in March 1961, Jennings was initially an interviewer and co-producer for Vue, a late-night news program.
 His producers saw a youthful attractiveness in him that resembled that of Dick Clark, and Jennings soon found himself hosting Club Thirteen, a dance show similar to American Bandstand.

-The next year, CTV, Canada's first private TV network and a fledgling competitor of his father's network, hired the 24-year-old Jennings as co-anchor of its late-night national newscast.
+In 1963, CTV, Canada's first private TV network and a fledgling competitor of his father's network, hired the 24-year-old Jennings as co-anchor of its late-night national newscast, CTV World News.
 While reporting for CTV, he was the first Canadian journalist to arrive in Dallas after the assassination of President John F. Kennedy.
 In 1964, CTV sent Jennings to cover the Democratic National Convention in Atlantic City, New Jersey.
 There, he ran into Elmer Lower, then president of ABC News, who offered him a job as a correspondent for the American network, an opportunity Jennings initially rejected.
 "The job was pretty intimidating for a guy like me in a tiny city in Canada," Jennings later recalled.
 "I thought, What if I screw up?
 What if I fail?"
 Three months later though, he changed his mind and moved to the United States.

+Though he had moved to ABC, he accepted a freelance assignment narrating the documentary series The Fabulous Sixties for CTV in 1969.